Clive Stephen

-Clive Travers Stephen (10 November 1889 – 1957) was an Australian sculptor, painter in water-colour and oils, printmaker, and medical doctor.
+Clive Travers Stephen (10 November 1889 – 17 April 1957) was an Australian sculptor, painter in water-colour and oils, printmaker, and medical doctor.

 Early life

-Clive Stephen was born in Caulfield on 10 November 1889, the son of Blanche (née Travers) and Sidney James Henry Stephen, a solicitor, of 'The Pines' in Middle Crescent, Brighton.
+Clive Stephen was born in Caulfield on 10 November 1889, the son of Blanche (née Travers) and Sidney James Henry Stephen, a solicitor, of 'The Pines' in Middle Crescent, Brighton.He is also the brother of 3 siblings.